Irreducible lattices fibring over the circle: Fibrations over the circle

 \subsection{Computations}

-Let $L$ be a flag complex on $m\geq 3$ vertices such that at least $2$ vertices $u,w$ are not joined by an edge and such that $L$ is not a non-trivial join.
+Let $L$ be a flag complex on $m\geq 3$ vertices such that at least $2$ vertices $a,b$ are not joined by an edge and such that $L$ is not a non-trivial join.

 Let $H$ be a non-discrete isometry group of a proper irreducible cocompact minimal $\CAT(0)$ space admitting a uniform lattice.
 Let $\Gamma\leqslant H\times T_3$ be an irreducible uniform lattice.
 Let $\Gamma_L$ denote the lattice in $H\times S_L$ obtained by sequentially applying \Cref{prop.3val-4val} and \Cref{prop.4val-Salv}.
-Note that $\Gamma_L$ acts in a label preserving and (up to taking an index two subgroup) orientation preserving way on $\widetilde X_L$.
-If $\Gamma_L$ is not orientation preserving, then we pass to the index two subgroup and also denote this by $\Gamma_L$.
+Note that $\Gamma_L$ preserves the standard labelling of $\widetilde X_L$ and by \Cref{rem.orientable.2} preserves the standard orientation of edges of $\widetilde X_L$ except those labelled by $a$ or $b$.